Learning and Teaching

 Our Community Garden is always in the process of planting, watering, mulching, harvesting, preparing beds for new growth and of course cooking using our produce.
 Our chickens lay an egg per day so we are always collecting.
 Our gardening program also has strong links to our sustainability practices throughout the school.

-Thank you to Cultivating Communities Australia, we have a passionate gardener who teaches us the skills we need to be able to grow our own food and use it to create delicious meals.
+We have a passionate gardener who teaches us the skills we need to be able to grow our own food and use it to create delicious meals.

 STEM - Indoor Learning Space

 Our innovative new learning space is big, bright and set up for designing through science, technology, engineering and mathematics in an interdisciplinary and applied approach to extend capabilities to all learning spaces.

 The term “design thinking” is often attached to maker spaces and STEM labs.
 However, design thinking is bigger than STEM.
 It begins with the premise of tapping into student curiosity and allowing them to create, test and re-create until they eventually ship what they made to a real audience (sometimes global but often local).
 Design thinking isn’t a subject or a topic or a class.
 It’s more of a way of solving problems that encourages risk-taking and creativity.
 We use John Spencer's Launch cycle to engage and excite and plan for creative inquiry.

 Reading, Collaborating and Opening up the World Through Books